SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### binary search trees

-A ⟮binary search tree⟯ is ⟮a binary tree⟯ defined by ⟮the properties⟯ of ⟮the keys⟯ of ⟮the vertices⟯ in ⟮the left and right subtrees⟯.
+A ⟮binary search tree⟯ is ⟮a binary tree⟯ defined by ⟮special properties that the keys of ⟮the vertices⟯ in ⟮the left and right subtrees⟯ have.
 In a ⟮binary search tree⟯, ⟮the key in the current vertex⟯ is ⟮larger than⟯ ⟮the key in any vertices in the left subtree⟯.
 In a ⟮binary search tree⟯, ⟮the key in the current vertex⟯ is ⟮smaller than⟯ ⟮the key in any vertices in the right subtree⟯.

+###### operations

 To ⟮insert a vertex in a binary search tree⟯, we ⟮traverse the tree⟯ as if we were ⟮searching for the vertex⟯, then, ⟮sb;when ⟮we hit a leaf⟯, we ⟮insert it⟯ as ⟮left or right (as the case may be⟯).⟯